Millbillillie (meteorite)

-Millbillillie meteorite is a meteorite named after the cattle station in Western Australia on which it fell in October 1960.
+Millbillillie is a meteorite named after the cattle station in Western Australia on which it fell in October 1960.
 It is classified as a eucrite achondrite, a kind of stony meteorite.

 History

 A fireball was observed "with sparks coming off it" by two stationworkers while they were opening a gate in the boundary fence on a track between Millbillillie and Jundee cattle stations.
 The object fell on a plain to the north.
 No search was made at the time but in 1970 and 1971 locals found two stones; Aboriginals have found others since.
 The largest stone weighed 20 kg.
 It and a smaller one of 565 g are held by the Western Australian Museum.